By - Rhea Susan Verghese on May 21, 2020

 Even though peoples’ lives have stalled, the mining segments never really stopped working.
-The declaration of a national lockdown in India from 24th March 2020 onwards, routed towards the compulsory imposition of Section 10(2)(i) of the Disaster Management Act, 2005 which guarantees power to the National Executive Committee to analyse the preparedness of the governmental entities to respond to the life threatening disaster and support them by enhancing preparedness.
+The declaration of a national lockdown in India from 24th March 2020 onwards, routed towards the compulsory imposition of Section 10(2)(i) of the Disaster Management Act, 2005 which guarantees power to the National Executive Committee to analyze the preparedness of the governmental entities to respond to the life-threatening disaster and support them by enhancing preparedness.

 “v.
 Operation of mines of iron ore, coking coal, thermal coal, limestone, dolomite, manganese, chromite, etc. as well as operations of ferroalloys, iron ore pellet plants, etc. which supply critical raw material for steel making”